Toluna-IP/tolunaintegratedpaneldocs/sdk/index.md

 In the following pages, you will find general information about the SDK, its flow, and the supported platforms.

-To download the SDK files, please click the button below and sign in.
+To download the SDK files, click the button below and sign in.
 Please contact your Toluna Representative if you do not yet have an account.

 <a href="https://sdk.tolunastart.com/" target="_blank" class="btn">SDK Files</a>